-If you are a sickle cell carrier, other members of your family should be tested as they may also be carriers and at risk of having children with sickle cell disease.
+If you are a sickle cell carrier or have sickle cell disease, other members of your family should be tested as they may also be carriers and at risk of having children with a sickle cell disease.
 It is recommended that other family members and their partners are screened before having children of their own.

-Chances of having child with Sickle Cell Trait or Sickle Cell Disease
+Chances of having a child affected with Sickle Cell Disease

-Figure 1: Both parents are sickle cell carriers
+Both parents are sickle cell carriers